 With the exception of EHR providers, there is no umbrella certification system for HIPAA compliance.
 This means that covered entities and business associates need to do their due diligence in understanding and following HIPAA and HITECH provisions.

-We’ve created a compliance checklist based on the safeguards outlined in the HIPAA Security Rule.
+We’ve created a HIPAA compliance checklist, for information technology professionals and others who handle compliance, based on the safeguards outlined in the HIPAA Security Rule.
 While this list is not exhaustive, it should provide a good start for covered entities vetting business associates and for business associates working to become trusted and reliable partners.

 - Risk assessment - Before taking any other actions, an organization needs to assess its current security protocols and identify any risks.
 Based on this information, it should develop a plan for data protection.